Saint Othmar: Life

-Othmar was of Alemannic descent, received his education in Rhaetia, was ordained priest, and for a time presided over a church of St. Florinus in Rhaetia.
+Othmar was of Alemannic descent, received his education at the cathedral school in Chur in Rhaetia.
+He was ordained priest, and for a time presided over a church of St. Florinus in Rhaetia.
 This church was probably identical with the one of St. Peter at Remus, where Florinus had laboured as a priest and was buried.

 In 720 Waltram of Thurgau appointed Othmar superior over the cell of St. Gall and custodian of Gall's relics.
-He united into a monastery the monks that lived about the cell of St. Gall, according to the Rule of St. Columban, and became their first abbot.
+Othmar united into a monastery the monks that lived about the cell of St. Gall, according to the Rule of St. Columban, and became their first abbot.
 He added a hospital and a school, which became the foundation upon which the famous Stiftsbibliothek (Monastery library) was built.

 In 747, as a part of the reform movement of Church institutions in Alamannia, he introduced the Benedictine Rule, which was to remain in effect until the secularization and closure of the monastery in 1805.
-Othmar also provided for the needs of the surrounding community, building an almshouse as well as the first leprosarium in Switzerland.
+Othmar also provided for the needs of the surrounding community, building an almshouse as well as the first leprosarium in what is now Switzerland, as well as others in France and Germany.

 When Carloman renounced his throne in 747, he visited Othmar at St. Gall and gave him a letter to his brother Pepin, recommending Othmar and his monastery to the king's liberality.
 Othmar personally brought the letter to Pepin, and was kindly received.

 In 759, Counts Warin and Ruodhart tried to gain possession of some property belonging to St. Gall, Othmar fearlessly resisted their demands.
 Hereupon they captured him while he was on a journey to Constance, and held him prisoner, first at the castle of Bodmann, then on the island of Werd in the Rhine.
 At the latter place he died, after an imprisonment of six months, and was buried.